hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/1-protein.rst

 ===================================================

 We are using Ambertools to choose the desired protonation form of H178.
 You can select the appropriate form of HIS by renaming HIS to HIE (proton on NE2), HID (proton on ND1), or HIP (both protons).
-By this way amber will add the required missing atoms for the specified mutation, but be careful here, for example if you wanna mutate Lysine to Glutamic Acid, first delete the sidechain atoms of the Lysine residue from the PDB file, then use the below command, amber will then add the coordinates of missing atoms for the Glutamic acid residue.
-In short, trick is to retain the backbone atoms only before any substituion!!
+This way AMBER will add the required missing atoms for the specified protonation state.
+Be careful: if you want to mutate a residue (e.g., Lysine to Glutamic Acid), first delete the sidechain atoms of the Lysine from the PDB file before running the command — AMBER will then add the coordinates of the missing atoms for Glutamic Acid.
+In short, the trick is to retain only backbone atoms before any substitution.

 .. code-block::
         :caption: Manipulating protonation state of a residue using LEaP (Ambertools)